gerardparis/bank-api/README.md

 - Start the app:
     ``docker compose up``

-- Execute the migrations to create the table
+- Execute the migrations to create the tables
     ``npm run migrate``

+- Populate database with test data:
+    ``npm run populate``